kerstin-w/innski/README.md

  * Added a backgroundcolor to text elements that were on top of a background image to make them clearer to read.
  * Added a text area for comments or questions to the sign up form.
  * On the homepage I changed the text for the hero banner to be centered.
+ * A hamburger menu was added to the nav bar for mobile.

  ## <a name="features">Features</a>